igitlog/igitlog/README.md

 [![ReachMe](https://github.com/igitlog/igitlog/blob/main/assets/reachMe.png)](https://t.me/const_DEV)

 ## These repositories are made exclusively for educational and demonstrative purposes, using them do not forget about Code Review.
+## If you’ve landed on this page, it means I’m most likely open to job offers, write to me in a telegram
 ## You are Welcome!

 ### STACK: